English-Speaking Countries in Africa

-From the time of colonial rule, English remains to be the official language of Gambia.
+Since the time of colonial rule, English remains to be the official language of Gambia.
 Presented by the British, it is still widely spoken in the country.
 However, Wolof is also spoken widely as a first language.

 Just the same as other West African countries, Liberia also speaks English officially.
 It has been a notable language ever since the country was founded.

-English has been the principal language of Sierra Leone ever since the British rule.
+English has been the principal language of Sierra Leone ever since British rule.
 Bengali is the second official language of the country, while other non-official languages are also widely spoken.